 In pediatrics especially:

-Children are more sensitive both to underdosing (leading to ineffective treatment) and overdosing (risking adverse effects), so professional guidance is key here.
+Children are more sensitive both to underdosing (leading to ineffective treatment) and overdosing (risking adverse effects), so professional guidance is especially important here.

 The Importance of Medical Advice When Considering Another Dose After Vomiting